itziarAlbi/CourseProjectAnalisys/README.md

 Afterwards, it uses activity names described in activity_label.txt file to name the activities in the data set (1 is Walking and so on).
 It sets corresponding labels to the data set with descriptive variable names.
 Replaces _X, _Y or _Z by .X, .Y and .Z, replaces tBody by Time.Body and tGravity by Time.Gravity, replaces fBody by Frequency.Body and fGravity by Frequency.Gravity, replaces -mean by .Mean and -std by .StdDvt and replaces "()" by a blank.

-Using aggregate() command it calculates the average of each variable for each activity and each subject.
-Besides, the script sorts data frame by Subject and Activity columns ascending.
+By using aggregate() command it calculates the average of each variable for each activity and each subject.
+Besides, the script sots data frame by Subject and Activity columns in ascending order.

-Finally it writes output in a text file named "result.txt".
+Finally it writes the output in a text file named "result.txt".